How to Spring Clean

 Every home needs a thorough cleaning at least once a year to keep things looking shiny and new.
-Jump into spring cleaning this year with this basic checklist of quick projects.
-This guide will teach you 7 essential spring cleaning projects you can undertake to get your spring started.
+Jump into spring cleaning this year with this checklist of quick projects.
+This guide will walk you through 10 essential spring cleaning projects you can undertake.

 - Use a four bin cleaning system to eliminate clutter around your home.
-Approach the closet, garage, toy rooms, storage, game rooms, etc., and label four containers: Keep, Give Away, Repair, Trash.
+De-clutter the closet, garage, toy rooms, storage, bedrooms and other spaces and label four containers: Keep, Give Away, Repair, Trash.

-- If something is damaged beyond repair, or has outrun its usefulness and would be unfit to donate, that goes to the trash pile.
-Anything that just needs a little extra TLC should go into the repair pile to be fixed at a later date.
+- If something is damaged beyond repair, or has outlived its usefulness and would be unfit to donate, put it into the trash pile.
+Anything that needs a little extra TLC should go into the repair pile to be fixed at a later date.

-- Give away anything that you haven’t used in the last year.
-Check your local donation center's website to learn their specific donation needs and requirements.
+- Give away anything you haven’t used in the last year.
+Check with your local donation center about their specific donation needs and requirements.

-- Keep what remains and reorganize in clear containers so the contents can be easily identified.
-Store winter clothing and bring warm-weather clothes to the front of your closet.
+- Keep what remains and reorganize in clear containers so you can easily idenitfy the contents.
+Store winter clothing in a spare closet and bring warm weather clothes to the front of your primary closet.

-- Clean your windows inside and out.
-Use a damp cloth to wipe down the window's ledge and frame, and if necessary, apply wood polish to the frame.
-If your window has a grid, remove that and clean separately.
-Use glass cleaner and a paper towel or squeegee to clean the window's interior.
+Clean your windows inside and out.
+Use a damp cleaning cloth to wipe dust from the window ledge and frame, and if necessary, apply wood polish to the frame.
+If a window has a grid, remove it and clean separately.
+Use glass cleaner and a lint-free microfiber cloth or squeegee to clean the window's interior.

-- If you don't have a tall ladder or would prefer the safety of remaining on the ground, use telescopic scrubbers to reach the windows.
-If you want to use a window cleaner, get a bottle specifically designed for use with a hose and attach it on the nozzle.
-Spray the solution onto your windows, then scrub, rinse with clean water, and let dry.
+- If you don't have a tall ladder or would prefer the safety of remaining on the ground, use telescopic scrubbers to reach the windows on the second floor or higher.
+If you want to use a window cleaner, get a bottle designed for use with a hose and attach it to the nozzle.
+Spray the solution onto your windows, then scrub, rinse with clean water and let dry.

 - Using a telescopic pole duster, rid your space of spider webs along the crease where walls and ceiling meet.
 Wipe down corners and move down along the corners and walls, dusting art and lighting fixtures along the way.

-- Remove books and knickknacks from shelves and wipe them down.
+- Remove books and knickknacks from shelves and dust or wipe them.

-- Move all your stationary furniture out of the way and vacuum underneath – you’ll be surprised at what you find hiding under the couch.
+- Move your stationary furniture out of the way and vacuum underneath – you’ll be surprised what you find hiding under the couch.

 - Wipe down all baseboards and tough-to-reach corners of the house.
 Vacuum then wash any rugs or mats, then vacuum all carpeted areas, and use a carpet cleaner to make your floor look brand new.